2020-03-31

 Chapter 4: Lessons from America

 The primary lesson is that he isn't too keen on a constitution, for reasons I find unconvincing.
-He does note that the SCOTUS has made some rather broad and arguably bad decisions: finding a right to privacy (which underlies Roe vs Wade) and Dred Scott.
+He does note that the SCOTUS has made some rather broad and arguably bad decisions: finding a right to privacy (which underlies Roe vs Wade; although that has since been "corrected") and Dred Scott.
 Otherwise, we're left with judges not being able to save society single-handed, which is or should be uncontroversial.

 Chapter 5: Constitutions, New and Old